South Wales

 A point of some discussion is whether the first element of the name should be capitalised: 'south Wales' or 'South Wales'.
 As the name is a geographical expression rather than a specific area with well-defined borders, style guides such as those of the BBC and The Guardian use the form 'south Wales'.
-In a more authoritative style guide, the Welsh Government, in their international gateway website, Wales.com, state that it should always be capitalised.
+The Welsh Government, in their international gateway website, Wales.com, state that it should always be capitalised; however, they use the term to refer to a tourism marketing area which excludes the Swansea and Neath Port Talbot local authority areas (placing them in 'West Wales').
+In contradiction, the style guide for the Welsh Government's main website, Gov.wales, uses 'south Wales'.
 It is always capitalised on motorway signs.